Tonsil Stone Treatment and Bad Breath Prevention

 Tonsil stones, or tonsilloliths, may cause bad breath

-The removal of tonsil stones is often a priority for sufferers - they can be painful and can cause bad breath and recurrent sore throats.
+The removal of tonsil stones is often a priority for sufferers because they can cause bad breath and recurrent sore throats.

-Mike Dilkes ENT Laser Surgery specialise in treatments for tonsil stones.
+Mike Dilkes specialises in treatment for tonsil stones.
 Use this page to find our more, understand treatment for tonsil stones and see our Tonsil Stones FAQ page for answers to common questions related to tonsil stones.
 You can find full costs and procedural information for removing tonsil stones here.

 "We run out of superlatives when talking about Mike - his care and consideration from start to finish is exceptional in every respect.”